Uber loses $5 billion, misses Wall Street targets despite easing price war

-(Reuters) - Uber Technologies Inc (UBER.N) reported a $5.2 billion loss and revenue that fell short of Wall Street targets on Thursday as growth in its core ride-hailing business slowed, sending its shares down 6%.
+(Reuters) - Uber Technologies Inc (UBER.N) reported a record $5.2 billion loss and revenue that fell short of Wall Street targets on Thursday as growth in its core ride-hailing business slowed, sending its shares down 6%.

+The company said a price war in the United States was easing and that an important measure of profitability topped its target, but slowing revenue growth raised questions about Uber’s ability to expand and fend off competition.

+“Losses are widening and the competition is cut-throat,” said Haris Anwar, analyst at financial markets platform Investing.com.
+“What’s sapping investor confidence and hitting its stock hard after this report is the absence of a clear path to grow revenue and cut costs.”

-Uber’s net loss, up from a loss of $878 million a year earlier, reflected $3.9 billion of stock-based compensation expenses related to its IPO earlier this year, and Wedbush analyst Ygal Arounian said its loss before interest, tax, depreciation and amortization was in line with Wall Street targets.
+Uber’s second-quarter net loss, widening from a loss of $878 million a year earlier, included $3.9 billion of stock-based compensation expenses related to its IPO earlier this year and nearly $300 million in “driver appreciation” related to the stock sale.

-The figures caught investors off guard because smaller rival Lyft Inc (LYFT.O) on Wednesday had raised revenue expectations and described an easing price war, sending up shares of both companies during regular trade on Thursday.
+The report caught investors off guard in part because Uber’s smaller rival Lyft Inc (LYFT.O) on Wednesday had raised revenue expectations and described an easing price war.

-Uber shares fell 5% after hours on Thursday and Lyft dropped about half a percent.
-Uber had risen more than 8% and Lyft had gained 3% during the day.
+Uber stock had risen more than 8% and Lyft had gained 3% during the day.
+Following Uber’s report, its shares fell 6% and Lyft dropped nearly 2%.

-Uber reported that revenue growth slowed to 14%, and the company’s core business, ride-hailing, grew revenue only 2% to $2.3 billion.
-If not for a 72% rise in revenue from food delivery unit Uber Eats, revenue would have dropped.
-Total revenue fell short of the average analyst estimate of $3.36 billion, according to IBES data from Refinitiv.
+Uber reported that revenue growth slowed to 14% to $3.2 billion and fell short of the average analyst estimate of $3.36 billion, according to IBES data from Refinitiv.
+The company’s core business, ride-hailing, grew revenue only 2% to $2.3 billion.
+Food delivery Uber Eats grew 72% to $595 million.

 Gross bookings, a measure of total value of car rides, scooter and bicycle trips, food deliveries and other services before payments to drivers, restaurants and other expenses, rose 31% from a year earlier to $15.76 billion.
 Analysts on average were expecting $15.80 billion.